 Like virtually everything in respiratory physiology, this comes from Otis, Fehn and Rahn (1950).
 The equation used to calculate the shape of these curves is in fact based on data presented "Untersuchungen über die Atmungsarbeit" by Liljestrand (1918), who himself did not come up with these relationships, but who performed extensive experiments on the work of breathing, most often on himself.

 The specific diagram depicted above used a stable alveolar ventilation of 6L/min and a constant dead space of 200ml, i.e. values consistent with quiet normal breathing in a healthy person.
 It shows that, at these given values, there is some optimal respiratory frequency, i.e. one which requires the least work.
 This makes sense if you remember that the minute volume must remain the same.
 Consider: If the respiratory frequency is too low, the tidal volumes must be very high, and too much work is wasted on defeating the elastic structures of the chest.
-As the frequency decreases, the tidal volumes decrease further and further, which means less and less distortion of the chest wall, and the elastic work (work done to overcome the elastic recoil of the lungs and chest wall) would be minimal.
+As the frequency increases, the tidal volumes decrease further and further, which means less and less distortion of the chest wall, and the elastic work (work done to overcome the elastic recoil of the lungs and chest wall) would be minimal.

 But then, if the frequency is too high, the tidal volumes are too small and too much work is wasted on uselessly ventilating the dead space.
 Consider: the dead space volume remains constant, which means each breath inevitably does some elastic work to move this 200ml volume.
 As the respiratory rate increases, this elastic work is multiplied by the respiratory rate.